Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Simulation Results

 \section{Simulation Results}

-In this section, numerical results are reported to validate the proposed estimation/detection methodologies.
-In the following, \gls{OTFS} with rectangular pulse shaping ($\mathbf{G}_{\text{tx}}=\mathbf{G}_{\text{rx}}=\mathbf{I}_M$) is considered. the transmitter works at carrier frequency $f_c=5$ GHz.
+In this section, numerical results are reported to validate the proposed estimation/detection methodologies. the transmitter works at carrier frequency $f_c=5$ GHz.
 The subcarrier spacing is $\Delta f=15$ kHz, hence the time slot duration is $T=66.67 \ \mu$s.